Kärcher K 3000 E Review: 3,300 Cleaning Units, 1.1 GPM, $449.99 — The Spec Sheet Finally Adds Up

 The case for

 Highest published PSI in Kärcher's residential electric line, paired with the induction motor that historically defines their K 5 / K 7 tier.
-35-foot hose adds genuine working radius vs the 25-ft K 3 / K 4 hose.
-Four-nozzle Quick Connect set with the turbo bundled — a $30-50 head start over comparable boxes.
-Compact upright chassis under 54 lb, on-board accessory storage, brushes for soft-wash work.
+3,300 Cleaning Units (3000 PSI × 1.1 GPM) puts it within ~3-7% of the K 7 Premium in total cleaning power at a smaller chassis and lower price ($449.99 MSRP).
+Matched 35-ft hose and 35-ft cord, four-nozzle Quick Connect set with the turbo bundled (a $30-50 head start), and an unusually large 0.8 gal detergent tank vs the K 5 Premium's ~17 fl oz.
+Compact upright chassis at 46 lb dry, on-board accessory storage, brushes for soft-wash work.
 Brand-direct retail availability via Kärcher US plus a verified Acme Tools listing for part number 1106-2070.

 The case against